top of page

 Also, let’s not forget about chia seeds.
 But what about omega-3 fatty acids?
 Yes, chia seeds are high in alpha-linolenic acid (ALA), a type of omega-3 fatty acid.
 That’s fantastic news!
 It’s not?
 The bad news is we’re terrible at converting ALA into biologically active docosahexaenoic (DHA) and eicosapentaenoic acid (EPA).
 And by bad news, think of a conversion rate of (less than) 2% to 10%.
 It’s not all bad news, however, because Chia is still rich in protein, fibre, and antioxidants.

-Bottom line: chia seeds are good for you and make a great tasting dessert!
+Bottom line: chia seeds are good for you and make a great tasting breakfast, snack or dessert!
 They’re a healthier substitute for rice and the vanilla and cardamom bring serious flavour game to this pudding.
-It’s probably one of the easiest, healthiest and tastiest snacks or desserts you’ll ever make.

 Cardamom Chia Seed Pudding